electronick1/stairs_doc/source/index.html.md

 Pipeline - it's a way to connect multiple flows (or others pipelines) into one big graph/pipeline.

-Each pipeline component - could be a worker, which communicates with anothers components throught streaming/queue service.
+Each pipeline component - could be a worker, which communicates with other components through streaming/queue service.

 <br>